fbpx/docs/en-US/intro/README.md

 ## Development Status

-Chix is currently still in development.
+FBPX is currently still in development.